Synchronized molecular dynamics method for thin-layer flows of complex fluids: Synchronized molecular dynamics method

 Once we obtain the local MD fluxes $\{\mathcal{M}_0^{(k)},\cdots,\mathcal{M}_I^{(k)}\}$ at iteration step $k$, we calculate the reference local fluxes $\{M_0^{(k)},\cdots,M_I^{(k)}\}$ that satisfy the continuity equation (\ref{eq_cont2}) using the following scheme:

 where $\overline{\cal M}^{(k)}$ is the spatial average of the local MD fluxes along the channel, which is calculated using the trapezoidal rule as

-Afterward, we update the uniform external forces as follows:
+Afterward, we update the uniform numerical driving forces as follows:

-where $c$ is an arbitrary positive constant and $\overline{F}^{(k')}$ is the spatial average of local MD external forces along the channel, which are calculated using the trapezoidal rule in Eq.~(\ref{eq:overline}).
+where $c$ is an arbitrary positive constant and $\overline{F}^{(k')}$ is the spatial average of local MD numerical driving forces along the channel, which are calculated using the trapezoidal rule in Eq.~(\ref{eq:overline}).
 Equation (\ref{eq:updateFb}) is required to satisfy Eq.~(\ref{eq:const_F}).

-As mentioned below in Eq.~(\ref{eq:calF}), in addition to $F_i^{(k+1)}$, we need the cross-sectional distributions of the external forces ${\cal G}^{(k+1)}_i(y)$ in each MD cell, which are calculated as follows:
+As mentioned below in Eq.~(\ref{eq:calF}), in addition to $F_i^{(k+1)}$, we need the cross-sectional distributions of the numerical driving forces ${\cal G}^{(k+1)}_i(y)$ in each MD cell, which are calculated as follows: